-Altered cholesterol metabolism appears to protect immune cells from HIV-positive individuals "non-progressors long term"
+Altered cholesterol metabolism appears to protect cells of the immune system from HIV-positive individuals "no long-term progressors"

 Cholesterol metabolism improved in certain cells of the immune system may help explain why some people with HIV can naturally control the virus with little or no disease progression, according to research presented at 8ª International AIDS Society conference on pathogenesis treatment and HIV prevention in search for a cure, last month in Vancouver.
 The results suggest that the regulation of cellular cholesterol metabolism may offer a novel approach to controlling HIV and potentially reach a functional cure or long-term remission.

 Giovanna Rappocciolo the University of Pittsburgh and colleagues performed a presenting laboratory analysis comparing cell - dendritic cells and B cells that capture invading viruses and display it for recognition by T cells from HIV-positive people with progression of the typical disease and non-progressors, or individuals whose disease does not progress for years, even without antiretroviral therapy.

 Researchers previously reported that presenting cells from non-progressing individuals are inefficient in transfection or are ineffective transferors of the virus intact to T cells.
 Presenting cells from non-progressing individuals have shown transinfection before and after the primary HIV infection, while cells of common progressors showed normal trans infection.
 They hypothesized that the difference probably had a genetic basis.